NOC-OI/python-intro-schools/episodes/02-numpy.md

 13.058638888888888
 ```

-Let's use three other NumPy functions to get some descriptive values about the temperature range.
+Let's use two other NumPy functions to get some descriptive values about the temperature range.
-We'll also use multiple assignment,
-a convenient Python feature that will enable us to do this all in one line.

 ```python
 maxval = numpy.max(data[:,2])